wconrad/ftpd/README.md

 ## Configuration

 Configuration is done via accessors on {Ftpd::FtpServer}.
-For example, to set the session timeout to 10 minute:
+For example, to set the session timeout to 10 minutes:

       server = Ftpd::FtpServer.new(driver)
       server.session_timeout = 10 * 60